 In McDaniel's lone season as offensive coordinator, the 49ers finished seventh in the NFL in total offense (375.7 yards per game) and 13th in scoring offense (25.1 points per game) while advancing to the NFC Championship game.
 San Francisco's offense was balanced, ranking seventh in rushing (127.4) and 12th in passing (248.3).
 Wide receiver Deebo Samuel recorded 1,405 receiving yards, the most by a 49er since wide receiver Terrell Owens in 2001, and fifth-most in the NFL that season.
 The 49ers offense had four players earn Pro Bowl selections – Samuel, fullback Kyle Juszczyk, tight end George Kittle and tackle Trent Williams.
 Williams also earned All-Pro honors.

 McDaniel served as San Francisco's run game coordinator from 2018-20.
-During that time, the 49ers were fifth in the NFL in rushing, averaging 127.0 yards per game, despite having a different leading rusher in all three seasons.
+The 49ers ranked fifth in the NFL in rushing in that span, averaging 127.0 yards per game, despite having a different leading rusher in all three seasons.

 In 2020, San Francisco had several injuries at the running back position and still finished in the top half of the league with 118.1 rushing yards per game.
 Juszczyk and Williams earned Pro Bowl selections and Williams was also named All-Pro.